UO-CIS-322/proj3-anagrams/README.md

 Initial version by M Young; to be revised by CIS 322 students.

+## Known bugs

+The start/stop scheme is not working.
+Flask (or perhaps the virtual environment) is creating two Unix processes running the application, and I am capturing the process ID for only one of them.
+Therefore stop.sh manages to kill only one, leaving the other running.
+At this time I do not know a workaround.
+It is necessary to kill the second process manually.
+Use 'ps | grep python' to discover it, then 'kill' to kill it.
+Or, on Linux systems, use the 'killall' command.

 ## Status

 flask_vocab.py and the template vocab.html are a 'skeleton' version